Kudo510/ImageSequenceRegistrationfor6DPoseEstimationLabeling/README.md

 ![image](https://github.com/Kudo510/ImageSequenceRegistrationfor6DPoseEstimationLabeling/assets/68633914/0dff6c47-a77f-4850-9546-ed41fe0aa084)

 ### Tless dataset
 Since our methodology works with textured object, we want to test it in a much challeging dataset which is the textureless symmetric dataset Tless also from BOP benchmark.

+We chose the T-LESS dataset
+because it is still challenging not only for pure RGB detectors but also for RGBD detectors.
+Several factors contribute to the complexity of the dataset.
+First, all objects are textureless in a sense that they do not have distinctive colors.
+All of them are colored in more or less the same shade of gray, except for certain structural parts.
+Second, the T-LESS objects exhibit symmetries leading to pose ambiguity.
 #### Registration for continuous symmetric object
 ![image](https://github.com/Kudo510/ImageSequenceRegistrationfor6DPoseEstimationLabeling/assets/68633914/36e1fc8e-b774-4097-b22d-dc188f6c7889)
 #### Registration for discrete symmetric object